documentationfor yFiles for HTML 3.0.0.1

 Relevant Demos: Vue, Vue Component Node Style, Vue Template Node StyleStarter kit: Vue.js (GitHub)

-To include the @yworks/optimizer, you can either add it as Rollup or webpack plugin:
+To include the @yworks/optimizer, add it as a Rollup plugin:

 import optimizer from '@yworks/optimizer/rollup-plugin'